Seramis/PHP_ActiveRecord/README.md

 It supports all kinds of joins.
 It's basic SQL.
 So if you know, that querying out something in extra will benefit performance very well, you can do that, and ActiveRecord will cache all objects.
 Can it get any better?

-But another interesting thing is shown here. `%placeholders%`

-## Placeholders ##
-Placeholders can be used in sql to refer to model's properties like table name or id field name.
-The format is `%Model.property%`.
-Properties can be `table` and `id`, which represent table name and id field name accordingly.

-So when we are asking for posts, we can refer to post table like `%self.table%` or `%Post.table%`. `self` is a special keyword that is translated to Model, you are asking.

-**Remember that the first part is model name, not table name.** You don't have to know any table's name or write them into sql.

 ## What about data validators? ##
 ActiveRecord is row in DB.
 DB row doesn't know, how to validate data.
 It knows, how to hold data.
 So, data validation is not a job to be done by ActiveRecord.
 If you want to add validator, it's easy: you get your favorite data validator and attach it to triggers ActiveRecord provides.
 No chemistry, everything is plain simple!